railtonjamesl-collab/DataScienceFanClub/Report/1. Introduction/Introduction.md

 # Data Science Toolbox Assessed Coursework 1 : Supervised Prediction

-**Structure of the project**

-1. Introduction
-   - Our goal

-2. Data Preparation
-   - Deciding on our dataset
-   - Pre-processing of our data
-   - Exploratory data analysis

-3. Methodology
-   - Determining which features to use in the test set

-4. Results and Discussion
-   - Result of each model being run on the test set
-   - Aggregating and interpreting our results

-5. Conclusion
-   - Key takeaways
-   - Further options for exploration

 **Our goal**

 This project looks at a finance dataset from Kaggle outlining company metrics over time and their bankruptcy status.
 We were interested in solving the binary classification problem: given a company's metrics in a certain year _n_, will it go bankrupt in year _n_.
 We were then interested in determining the importance of different features and exploring how the quality of our predictions would change as we introduced additional company metrics from years _n-1_, _n-2_ and _n-3_.